HashemAlhariry/hermes/README.md

 # Hermes ⚚

-Client-Server chatting application built in Java and made by students of ITI.
+Client-Server RMI chatting application built in Java and made by students of ITI.

 ---
-# How to Run
+## How to Run
-To be able to run you need to have maven installed on your machine.
+To be able to build you need to have:
+1. JDK 11 or higher.
+2. Maven 3.x installed on your machine.

-Then you can follow running instructions based on your OS.
+Then you can follow building and running instructions based on your OS.
-## Mac and Linux
+### Mac and Linux
 Open your favourite terminal int the project directory and follow these instructions.
 ```bash
 cd "run scripts/linux and mac"